Brett-Stacy/planetfish2_bugs/scripts/README.txt

 When recruitment variability is added to my base case from ch.3, the discrepency narrows. i.e. the AM SSB matches better.
 In fact, I can change increase it past 0.3 i.e. 0.5 and it matches even better.

 CPUE ABUNDANCE:
+Changing the growth CV does not result in a changing SSB discrepency between the OM/AM. i.e. the problem above with CV doesn't appear when using CPUE instead of tagging observations.
+TOA_but_15 html
+When recruitment variability is added, however, there is a assymetrical error in the AM SSB. the upper bound is much further away from the mean than the lower bound.
+TOA_but_15 html